npr99/URSC645/Admin/URSC645_GettingStarted.md

-# Contributor Guide
-Before making a contribution please set up your computer with the following software.
+# Getting Started, Tasks, Tips, and Tricks

+## Getting Started
+Welcome.
+Here are some suggestions for getting started.

+The page on [Contributing to URSC 645](../contributing.md) is a great page to review for details on how to contribute to this GitHub repository.

-# Tasks to Accomplish
+## Tasks to Accomplish
 ---

 Within the Tasks Folder there are detailed instructions on the following tasks: